 Unlawful assaults can be complicated if there are aggravating factors.
 It is important to get legal advice at an early stage to ascertain precisely what the consequences of a conviction may be and whether you have a defence to the charge.

 The offence of unlawful assault is contained in section 23 of the Summary Offences Act 1966 which states:

 Any person who unlawfully assaults or beats another person shall be guilty of an offence.

 What Actions Might Constitute Unlawful Assault?

-- Whilst the slightest touch might constitute Unlawful Assault, usually police would not charge a person with Unlawful Assault unless there is a significant degree of force applied or there is evidence that threats of violence have been made.
+Whilst the slightest touch might constitute unlawful assault, usually police would not charge a person with unlawful assault unless there is a significant degree of force applied or there is evidence that threats of violence were made.

-- Punching, hitting or kicking another person without causing bodily harm might well lead to a charge of Unlawful Assault.
+- Punching, hitting or kicking another person without causing bodily harm;

 - Threatening to hurt another person.